Frequently Asked Questions

 Or Tzedek reaches teens at a point in their lives when they are making critical choices about their identity.
 We work to ensure that when teens ask the age-old question “Who am I?” that “I am a Jew” resounds loudly somewhere in the answer.
 Each Or Tzedek program provides an opportunity for the teens to explore their Jewish identity in an exciting and unique way.

 Every program includes in-depth text study opportunities.
 Workshops are facilitated by rabbis and Jewish educators to provide a deeper exploration of what Judaism has to say about social justice.
-Each summer session also includes two Shabbatot.
+Each program also includes one or more Shabbatot.
 Our Shabbat experiences are also a way to connect to Jewish identity, community, and expression.

-Housing information for summer 2018 will be announced later this year.
-We choose locations that are safe and accessible to exciting areas of Chicago, as well as have meeting spaces and kitchens where we can prepare some of our meals.
-Or Tzedek staff are always housed on the same floor/wing as Or Tzedek participants.
-Throughout the sessions, we travel all around Chicago to work with a broad range of community organizations and social justice leaders, activists, and youth on the forefront of social justice work in Chicago.
-Transportation mainly include passenger vans.
-We use public transportation and walking when possible and appropriate.
+Throughout the program, we travel all around Chicago to work with a broad range of community organizations and social justice leaders, activists, and youth on the forefront of social justice work in Chicago.
+Transportation includes vans, public transportation and walking when possible and appropriate.

 Who should participate?

-Each session offers opportunities for new and returning participants.
+Each program offers opportunities for new and returning participants.
 Or Tzedek provides an amazing foundation for understanding activism, advocacy, and organizing.
-For teens who have previously participated in an Or Tzedek program, each session will provide new opportunities to deepen and strengthen their social justice identities, understanding and skills.
+For teens who have previously participated in an Or Tzedek program, the program will provide new opportunities to deepen and strengthen their social justice identities, understanding and skills.